-Un nit:
+Unit:

-Не ead of Unit:
+Head of Unit:

-(re esponsible for QIP implementation)
+(responsible for QIP implementation)

-1. Date on which QIP received from QSU:

-2. Date on which unit met to discuss and ratify the QIP:

-3. Date on which interim self-assessment of progress on level 1 recommendations (sections 5 and 6 in table) was returned to QSU:

-4. Date on which QIP progress was presented to the Quality Committee:

-5. Date on which implementation review meeting with DQ and VPAASE was held:
+- 1. Date on which QIP received from QSU: - 2.
+Date on which unit met to discuss and ratify the QIP: - 3.
+Date on which unit response to recommendations returned to QSU (section 3 in table): - 4.
+Date on which interim self-assessment of progress on recommendations (sections 5 and 6 in table) was returned to QSU: - 5.
+Date on which QIP progress was presented to Quality Committee: - 6.
+Date on which implementation review meeting with DQ and PDP/relevant CO/relevant VP was held:

-He ead of Unit Date
+Head of Unit Date